JvanKatwijk/qt-dab/README.md

  *   sudo apt-get install libqt5svg5-dev
  *   sudo apt-get install libcurl4-openssl-dev

-Note that different versions of Ubuntu may iuse a different name for esp. the qwt library
+Note that different versions of Ubuntu iuse a different name for  packages, esp. the qwt library

 A note on libfdk-aac and libfaad
 -------------------------------------------------------------------

-Since - esp. for lower bitrates - libfdk-aac is believed to outperform libfaad in AAC decoding, the default in the configuration file is set to fdk-aac.
+Since - esp. for lower bitrates - *libfdk-aac* is believed to outperform *libfaad* in HeAAC decoding, the default in the configuration file is set to *fdk-aac*.
 Installing the libfdk-aac from the repository is
  *   sudo apt-get install libfdk-aac-dev

-While the libfdk-aac-dev package in both Fedora and Ubuntu 24 work fine, I had some problems with the package from the repository in  Ubuntu 20 and 22.
+:information_source: While the libfdk-aac-dev package in both Fedora and Ubuntu 24 work fine, I had some problems with the package from the repository in  Ubuntu 20 and 22.
 For the AppImage, built on Ubuntu 20, a library version was created from the sources to be found as github repository:
  * "https://github.com/mstorsjo/fdk-aac"
 The sources contain a "CMakeLists.txt" file, building and installing is straightforward).

-Alternatively, one could configure for libfdk-aac, change the configuration to load fibfaad (and obviously, install libfaad).
+Alternatively, one could configure for libfaad, change the configuration to
+ *  CONFIG	+= faad
+ *  #CONFIG	+= fdk-aac
+and install the libfaad package
  *   sudo apt-get install libfaad-dev

 A note on Qt_Audio